 When asked specifically about behaviours when crossing the street, teens reported listening to music (42%), talking on the phone (21%) and texting (15%).
 Of the teens surveyed, 7% reported using other smartphone features while crossing the street, such as reading something on their phone, playing games and watching videos.

 The study also asked teens about their transportation to and from school.
 Results showed that 35% of teens walk to school, with 27% taking the school bus, 24% riding to school in a car, and 22% taking public transportation.
 Other responses included ‘driving myself’ (10%), ‘other’ (3%), and ‘do not attend school’ (2%).
 Teens in Western Canada were significant less likely to ride a school bus (16%) compared to teens in Ontario (27%) and Quebec (39%).

 Teens were asked to consider their behaviour as pedestrians.
 Based on pedestrian injury data, walking in the dark and disobeying pedestrian signals are important risk factors for injury.
-In this study, 42% of teens reported walking in the dark, with younger teens aged 13 - 15 (54%) being significantly more likely to do so compared to older teens aged 16 - 18 (31%).
-Further, 42% of teens reported running across the street.
-In this case, younger teens were also more likely to report this behaviour compared to older teens (47% compared to 38%, respectively).
-Lastly, 72% of teens reported crossing the street on a red light, 42% of teens reported crossing in the middle of the block, and 37% cross busy intersections at the time of day when there’s lots of traffic.
+In this study, 57% of teens reported walking in the dark at least sometimes, with older teens aged 16 - 18 (69%) being significantly more likely to do so compared to younger teens aged 13 - 15 (45%).
+Further, 57% of teens reported running across the street.
+Lastly, 28% of teens reported crossing the street on a red light, 58% of teens reported crossing in the middle of the block, and 63% cross busy intersections at the time of day when there’s lots of traffic.